Skip to main content

 Environment Configuration

-Keep Sandbox and Production configurations strictly separated.
+Keep the sandbox and production environments configurations strictly separated.
 Use environment-specific configuration files and never share credentials between environments.

 # .env.production (never commit this file)